Connect with others who understand.

 Medications

-Some of the medications used to manage spondylitis and treat spondylitis symptoms have side effects that may affect memory.
-As one member wrote, “Using 1,200 milligrams of gabapentin a day wiped out my memory big time.”
+Some medications used to treat spondylitis symptoms have side effects that can affect memory.
+For example, one member shared, “Taking 1,200 milligrams of gabapentin a day really wiped out my memory big time.”

-Other drugs, such as the corticosteroid prednisone, can sometimes affect memory as well.
+Other drugs, such as corticosteroids like prednisone, can affect memory as well.

 Amyloidosis

-Sometimes, memory loss experienced by people living with spondylitis is caused by a secondary condition called amyloidosis.
-Amyloidosis is a buildup of a protein called amyloid in the organs.
-Amyloidosis can sometimes occur in people who have been living with spondylitis for many years.
-Among other symptoms such as ankle swelling, shortness of breath, and weight loss, amyloidosis can cause memory loss, especially if the brain is affected.
-If you’ve noticed any symptoms of amyloidosis, it is important to seek medical advice so that this complication of spondylitis can be properly diagnosed and treated.
+In some cases, memory loss in people with spondylitis may be caused by a condition called amyloidosis.
+This happens when a protein called amyloid builds up in the organs.
+Amyloidosis can occur in people who have had ankylosing spondylitis for many years.
+Along with symptoms like ankle swelling and weight loss, amyloidosis can cause memory loss, especially if the brain is affected.
+If you’ve noticed any symptoms of amyloidosis, it’s important to seek medical advice for proper diagnosis and treatment.

 Managing Memory Loss With Spondylitis

-Managing memory loss associated with spondylitis is very important to members of MySpondylitisTeam.
+Managing memory loss associated with spondylitis is a big concern for many MySpondylitisTeam members.
 As one member wrote, “I hope there is a treatment for this.
 I feel silly sometimes not being able to think of what I’m trying to say.”
-The good news is, there are some techniques you can try.
+The good news is, there are some techniques you can try to help manage memory loss.

 Work Out Your Brain

-One member decided to play memory games to help keep themselves sharp: “My memory is diminishing and in such decline that I fear my future.
-I am playing memory games daily to fight it.”
+Some members have found success with memory games to help keep themselves sharp.
+“My memory is diminishing and in such decline that I fear for my future.
+I am playing memory games daily to fight it,” one member said.

 Another member recommended online memory games.
-“Go online and search for both Yahtzee With Friends and Words With Friends 2,” they said.
+“Try Yahtzee With Friends and Words With Friends 2,” they said.
 “Both are good games, fun, and help my memory!”

 Get Better Sleep

-If you’re experiencing pain at night that keeps you from sleeping, talk to your doctor, who may want to adjust or change your medication or dosage.
-Taking your medications at different times of the day may help ensure that your medication works all night long.
-Your doctor may also recommend supplementing your treatments with over-the-counter options like nonsteroidal anti-inflammatory drugs if pain is interfering with your sleep.
+If pain keeps you awake at night, talk to your doctor.
+Your healthcare provider may adjust your medication or dosage.
+In addition, they may suggest taking your medication at different times to help ensure it works all night long.
+Your doctor may also recommend supplementing your treatments with over-the-counter options, like nonsteroidal anti-inflammatory drugs (NSAIDs) if the pain is interfering with your sleep.

 Leave Reminders for Yourself

-The most important step in dealing with memory loss as a symptom of spondylitis is to speak to your doctor.
-Discussing this symptom with your doctor can help to pinpoint the cause and minimize the effect of memory issues on your life.
+If you’re experiencing memory loss as a symptom of spondylitis, the most important step is to talk to your doctor.
+Discussing this symptom can help your healthcare provider figure out the cause of your memory loss and reduce its impact on your life.

 Talk With Others Who Understand